sylabs/singularity-cri-userdocs/docs/local.rst

 Cleanup examples
 ----------------

-The quickest way to cleanup is simply remove containing pods:
+The quickest way to cleanup is simply by removing containing pods:

 .. code-block:: bash